Bossi345/test/Folder/test2.md

 1. Log into [code.cs50.io](https://code.cs50.io/) using your GitHub account.
 2. Click inside the terminal window and execute `cd`.
-3. At the `$` prompt, type `mkdir debug`
+3. At the `$` prompt, type `mkdir hours`
-4. Now execute `cd debug`
+4. Now execute `cd hours`
-5. Then copy and paste `wget https://cdn.cs50.net/2022/fall/labs/1/debug.c` into your terminal to download this lab’s distribution code.
+5. Then copy and paste `wget https://cdn.cs50.net/2022/fall/labs/2/hours.c` into your terminal to download this lab’s distribution code.

-6. Now try compiling this program, by typing `make debug` and see what happens!
+## Implementation Details

-7. You most likely see an error that says: `debug.c:9:5: error: use of undeclared identifier 'name'`
+The `main` function prompts the user for the number of weeks a user has been taking CS50, then creates an array with as many elements.
+Notice that, after retrieving some data, the program prompts the user to type in either “T” or “A”—”T” should (but doesn’t yet!) print the total number of hours the user entered, while “A” should (but doesn’t yet!) print the average hours the user entered.
+Notice that the `do while` loop uses `toupper` to capitalize the letter that’s input before it is saved in the variable `output`.
+Then, the `printf` function calls `calc_hours`.
+Note the syntax involved when passing an array to a function.

-8. This means there is an error that has something to do with an “undeclared identifier”, on line 9.
-Fix this bug, and then try to compile again.
-Keep in mind that debugging is an iterative process.
-You may need to fix an error, compile, then fix another error, compile again, multiple times!
+To complete `calc_hours`, first total up the hours saved in the array into a new variable.
+Then, depending on the value of `output`, return either this sum, or the average number of hours.

 ## Thought Question

-* Why do you think C (as well as other programming languages) have such specific rules regarding syntax?
+* What is the advantage of using a function to calculate hours?

 ## How to Test Your Code